 Getting into real estate with those LA babes…

-Selling Sunset (Season 1) Netflix Trailer, What’s on Netflix
+Selling Sunset (Season 1) Netflix Trailer, What’s on Netflix and photos © Netflix

 This is the apparent reality of Selling Sunset (2019-), my latest review.
-This reality series read docu-soap telling apparently how the hierarchy of a group of women co-workers in an estate agents will evolve, if left mainly unsupervised.
+This reality series read docu-soap telling apparently how the hierarchy of a group of women co-workers in an estate agent will evolve if left mainly unsupervised.

 Others’ secrets aren’t confidential (when they can be bleated out for the camera and to your workmates, narrowly beating the confider’s confession).
 Everything they say and do will be recalled in a visual flashback for the viewers just to remind them (and them after the series aired).

 I’d like to think this because the series is cut, edited and pieced together so carefully to make this gaggle of girls look this way.
-The Oppenheim Group (where these women work) website where these women work still showing their smiley faces, suggests these women still happily employed.
+The Oppenheim Group (where these women work) website where these women work still shows their smiley faces, which suggests these women are still happily employed.

-All these incredibly photogenic women (and more) are working for two twin bald brothers, Jason and Brett Oppenheim.
-These brothers, who probably after seeing this show in full – if its true (all of it) – will now (if they have any sense) be closing shop to start a Right Said Fred tribute band.
+All these incredibly photogenic women are working for two twin bald brothers, Jason and Brett Oppenheim.
+These brothers, who probably after seeing this show in full – if it’s true (all of it) – will now (if they have any sense) be closing shop to start a Right Said Fred tribute band.

 But I know (sadly from experience) there is usually at least one woman struggling for Alpha female in the women filled office.
-This is her portrayal, and I’ve met her real life newcomer counterpart before.
-Bitchy as fuck to all her mates, nicey nicey but willingly will stab you in the back.
+This is her portrayal, and I’ve met her real-life newcomer counterpart before.
+Nicey-nicey with all her mates, but bitchy as fuck with you and will willingly stab you in the back.
 But first in line to play victim, when you complain about her.

-Christine’s biggest on screen dramas are with Chrishell.
-Chrishell, I discovered, after binge watching this addictable (I know that’s not a word, but it should be) series last night is an on off actress of many a soap.
-Thus her impact as newcomer with a conscience was questioned.
-Mary, the apparently oldest one is 38 did date one of the Oppenheim brothers, and is still there having proved herself as I assume she sold a few houses.
+Christine’s biggest on-screen dramas are with Chrishell.
+Chrishell, I discovered, after binge-watching this addictable (I know that’s not a word, but it should be) series last night is an on-off actress of many a soap.
+Thus her impact as a newcomer with a conscience was questioned.
+Mary, the apparently oldest one is 38 did date one of the Oppenheim brothers and is still there having proved herself as I assume she sold a few houses.

 The brothers occasionally butt in to remind the women they are there to work rather than bleat on about their conquests after dating their punters.
 Or the brothers have man talk with the girl’s loved ones on business.
 Their man talk (on estate agent stuff) with the girlfriend/employee in tow often seems to go over the girl’s apparently vacant heads.

-Mary is looking forward to her wedding (unless there’s a few staged hiccups and an inevitable Bridezilla transformation).
-Maya will having her baby (which was obviously the worst kept secret on TV even before we watched her go to take the pregnancy test).
+Mary is looking forward to her wedding (unless there are a few staged hiccups and an inevitable Bridezilla transformation).
+Maya will have her baby (which was obviously the worst kept secret on TV even before we watched her go to take the pregnancy test).
 And I assume Chrishell and Christine will have a catfight in a lilypond.

-This show is like The Devil Wears Prada (2006) characters appearing reality TV.
-This film was a satire in the world of fashion also had a sequel Revenge Wears Prada: The Devil Returns.
+This show is like The Devil Wears Prada (2006) characters appearing on reality TV.
+This film was a satire on the world of fashion and also had a sequel Revenge Wears Prada: The Devil Returns.
 But a “reality” for these girls sadly despite those killer heels and labels, in this series in the world of real estate.